 Show Support to Black Owned Businesses

-Why not purchase something from a black-owned business during Black History Month?
+Why not purchase something from a black-owned business during National Black History Month?
 Also, get the word out and show love for these businesses across various social media platforms.
 Supporting tenacious and passionate black entrepreneurs is one of the best ways to give back to the black community.

 Get Involved with Various Black NonProfit Organizations

-One great way to get involved and connected during Black History Month is to show support to black non-profit organizations.
+One great way to get involved and connected during National Black History Month is to show support to black non-profit organizations.
 Examples include SisterLove, NAACP, Black Girls Code, Black Lives Matter, The Center for Black Equity, Black PAC (which organizes black voters) and many more.
 Check with a local chapter of one of these organizations to find out ways it is possible to get involved through volunteering, lending a voice, making a donation, educating others and much more.